calivent/peMISP/README.md

 This code is the first version of MISP. (previously known as CyDefSIG) Feel free to look at the develop branch to look the very new features that will come.

+Error: en This script cannot be run as a root.